court house clock tower restoration

 "I hope that during my lifetime I will see the clock tower restored," Brown said.
 "I talked to my children and my grandchildren often about it too, so that just in case I’m not able to finish the project that they will."

-Brown has r on top of the courthouse since 1996.
+Brown hasn't been on top of the courthouse since 1996.
 Brown has worked on various fundraisers, grants and other projects to raise enough money for the $1 million project.

 Dr. James Marion Kirtley, a friend of Brown’s, started a movement in the 1980s to restore the clock tower, which was taken down during the 1940s because it was believed to be a safety hazard.
 Kirtley was a prominent doctor in Montgomery County who delivered over 5,000 babies before his retirement.
 He was also a politician who served in the Indiana State legislature.